-- 1. Identifying system requirements - Finding and discovering service registries and providing a pool of services - Classifying the discovered services to identify a list of candidate services with the same functionality for particular tasks - Ranking selected services with the same functionality in order to improve automation in mentioned tasks.
+- 1. Identifying system requirements - 2.
+Finding and discovering service registries and providing a pool of services - 3.
+Classifying the discovered services to identify a list of candidate services with the same functionality for particular tasks - 4.
+Ranking selected services with the same functionality

+SmartCLIDE DLE functionality has been embedded in order to improve automation in mentioned tasks.
 The selected AI approaches have demonstrated proper performance in software intelligence.
 Language modelling based on the sequence to sequence models, recommender systems, learning from existing code, and source code analysis are some instances, to name a few.